Sociology—Organizational Studies, Bachelor of Arts College of Letters & Science

 Honors Program

 An Honors Program is available to Sociology & Sociology-Organizational Studies majors who have demonstrated excellence in their field of study.
 To be eligible for the program, students must have a grade-point average of 3.500 in the major and the recommendation of a faculty sponsor familiar with their work.
-In addition to meeting the standard major requirements, students are encouraged to take a 199 course with their sponsor in the spring of their third year, prior to the seminar courses.
 Honors students write an honors thesis and take two quarters (8 units) of Honors coursework (SOC 194HA & SOC 194HB).
 Successful completion of the Honors Program, when combined with College GPA requirements, enables the student to graduate with High or Highest Honors.
 Students should apply for the program before they begin their fourth year.

 Preparatory Subject Matter